Skip to main content

 Option 1: Import from cURL

-If you already have a cURL command (e.g., from Postman or developer docs):
+If you already have a cURL command (for example, from Postman or API documentation):

-1. Paste it into the cURL Command box.
+1. Paste the full cURL command into the cURL Command field.

 Example: